 Proprietor Jerry Byrne took us on an extensive tour of this magnificent property.
 He is as modest as he is gracious which permeates all aspects of Doctor’s House.

-A night’s stay in one of the Doctor’s House bedrooms is pure heaven, with 14 luxurious rooms that are spacious and brightly lit with beautiful ground views.
+A night’s stay in one of the Doctor’s House bedrooms is pure heaven, with 14 luxurious rooms that are spacious and brightly lit with stunning ground views.
 A lovely guesthouse is also available for rental.
-Beautiful artwork adorns the walls by an endless list of well-esteemed NL artists the likes of Leona Ottenheimer, Gary Kennedy, Sarah Fletcher, and Scott Goudie.
+Lovely artwork adorns the walls by an endless list of well-esteemed NL artists the likes of Leona Ottenheimer, Gary Kennedy, Sarah Fletcher, and Scott Goudie.
 Everything about this place is warm and welcoming from the complimentary chocolates right down to the guest robes and slippers.

 A breathtaking variety of flower gardens, plants, vegetation, and trees cover the landscape here, many of which are not even native to Newfoundland.
 Countless gorgeous maple trees can be found here and Doctor’s House is also all about sustainability, with the harvesting of maple syrup.